-The amount of paperwork involved in divorce can be staggering and sometimes confusing.
+The amount of paperwork involved in a divorce can be staggering and sometimes confusing.
 An attorney is beneficial, in regard to helping you understand legal jargon and making sure that all of the proper paperwork is filed in a timely manner.

 10. Court Experience

-Representing yourself in court is rarely recommended, when you’re going through a divorce.
+Representing yourself in court is rarely recommended when you’re going through a divorce.
 It can be a frightening experience.
 This is especially true when you have no idea how to proceed.
 Ultimately, you risk the chance of your children not receiving proper care and financial support.